Klipper3d/klipper/docs/Features.md

   printers.

 * Automatic bed leveling support.
 Klipper can be configured for basic bed tilt detection or full mesh bed leveling.
+The bed mesh can be customized to the print size (adaptive bed mesh).
 If the bed uses multiple Z steppers then Klipper can also level by independently manipulating the Z steppers.
 Most Z height probes are supported, including BL-Touch probes and servo activated probes.
 Probes may be calibrated for axis twist compensation.
+If using an "eddy current probe" then one can utilize fast bed mesh scanning,

 * Automatic delta calibration support.
 The calibration tool can perform basic height calibration as well as an enhanced X and Y